Faster Compressed Quadtrees: A Compressed Quadtree Representation based on Heavy Paths

-The structure by de Bernardo et al.~\cite{BABNP13} mentioned in Section~\ref{sec:introduction} is a variation of Brisaboa, Ladra and Navarro's~\cite{BLNis13.2} $k^2$-tree structure.
-Brisaboa, Ladra and Navarro designed $k^2$-trees to compress the Web graph, and de Bernardo et al.\ adapted it to other domains, such as geographic data.
-The main difference is that if $P$ contains all the \(2^{\lg u - d} \times 2^{\lg u - d}\) points encoded by the subtree of a node at depth $d$, then in de Bernardo et al.'s structure that subtree is only the node itself, conforming to the definition of a quadtree; in Brisaboa, Ladra and Navarro's structure, that subtree has height \(\lg u - d\) and $2^{2 (\lg u - d)}$ leaves.
-Thus, the original $k^2$-tree can have more nodes than the quadtree.

-For many applications it is rare that point sets contain large squares that are completely filled.
-Therefore, in this version of this paper we make the simplifying assumption that each internal node of the quadtree has at least one descendant storing a 0, so both versions of the $k^2$-tree have the same number of nodes as the quadtree.
-We will remove this assumption in the full version.

-To store a quadtree, we first replace each internal node by a binary tree of height 2 and remove any node that has no descendant storing a 1; this increases the size of the whole tree by a factor of at most \(7 / 5\).
+To store a quadtree, we first replace each internal node by a binary tree of height 2 and remove any node that has no descendant storing a 1.
 Let $T$ be the resulting binary tree.
-In addition to simplifying our construction, this modification makes quadtrees more practical in higher dimensions (see~\cite{BDNR14}), which we will also consider in the full version of this paper.
+The number of nodes in $T$ is $1/2$ (when every quadtree node has only one child with with a 1) to $3/2$ (when all quadtree nodes children have 1s) of those in the quadtree.
+In addition to simplifying our construction, this modification makes quadtrees more practical in higher dimensions~\cite{BDNR14}, which we will also consider at the end of this section.